canonical/ubuntu-cloud-docs/all-clouds/all-clouds-explanation/ubuntu-base-and-minimal-images.rst

 list of package names and their respective versions you’d expect to see in a given minimal cloud image.

-With this effort, minimal cloud images now are smaller than the Ubuntu 22.04 minimal images.
+With this effort, minimal cloud images now are smaller than the Ubuntu 22.04 LTS minimal images.
 The package count has dropped from 426 to 288 (difference: 138), resulting in a much smaller image size.
 For example, download qcow2 images have reduced from 337.19MiB to 226.75MiB (difference: 110.44MiB).
 This was achieved,